MXYLR/tpp-mod/README.md

 | mgsvtpp.exe (jpn, 1.0.15.3) | 3A87F626732158890A07688D32A2523CD8EADA71 | ✔️ |
 | mgsvmgo.exe (jpn, 1.1.2.7) | D6ADF7685B0F0639B2A949D0E96A06E853DAEEB8 | ✔️ |

-- Download [dinput8.dll](https://github.alicent.cat/tpp-mod/dinput8.dll) and copy it to the game folder.
+- Download dinput8.dll from the release page and copy it to the game folder.

 Configuration files are stored in `%localappdata%\tpp-mod`